OfficeDev/outlook-dev-docs/docs/add-ins/read-scenario.md

 ms.author: jasonjoh
 ---

-# Create Outlook Add-ins for read forms
+# Create Outlook add-ins for read forms

-Read add-ins are Outlook Add-ins that are activated in the Reading Pane or read inspector in Outlook.
-Unlike compose add-ins (Outlook Add-ins that are activated when a user is creating a message or appointment), read add-ins are available when users:
+Read add-ins are Outlook add-ins that are activated in the Reading Pane or read inspector in Outlook.
+Unlike compose add-ins (Outlook add-ins that are activated when a user is creating a message or appointment), read add-ins are available when users:

 - View an email message, meeting request, meeting response, or meeting cancellation.